Jours: 3 / Difficulté: 1 of 5 (Facile)

 - Proceed to the airport and fly back to Kathmandu and transfer to your own Hotel.

-# Children below 2 years — free of cost.
+# Children below 2 years — free of cost sharing with parents.

 P.S.
 Programs may somewhat vary according to change in season and are also subject to change in case of unforeseen circumstances.

 Join with us on Closed up at Chitwan Tour 2 Night 3 Days Package in 2020/2021

 Customize Your Tour: This is a general itinerary, which can always individually be “tailormade”.
 The trek package can be redesigned or redeveloped as per your taste, For more information please e-mail us at firstname.lastname@example.org

 Note: In case of emergency during the trip, Helicopter will be arranged by Swiss Family Treks & Expedition GmbH.
 The charges must be paid by the clients themselves.

 ||moins de 6 ans

 * Dates can be flexible, please contact us for individual dates.